ocaml/ocamlbuild/manual/manual.md

 OCamlbuild's job is to determine the sequence of calls to the compiler, with the right set of command-line flags, needed to build your OCaml project.
-It was designed to take into account specifics of the OCaml language that make writing good Makefiles difficult.
-For example, if `a.cmi` changed and `b.cmo` depends on it, it needs to be recompiled even if the timestamp is recent -- the dreaded "units Foo and Bar make inconsistent assumptions about Baz".
+It was designed to take into account specifics of the OCaml language that make writing good Makefiles difficult, such as the dreaded "units Foo and Bar make inconsistent assumptions about Baz" error.

 ## Core concepts